-The residual tracking error below 10 kHz, measured using the Reference Servo for axial tracking, shall not exceed 0,13 $\mu$ m (displacement of the objective lens needed to move the focal point of the optical beam onto the recording layer).

-The measuring filter shall be a Butterworth LPF,

-fc (-3 dB): 10 kHz, with slope: -80 dB/decade.
+The residual tracking error below 10 kHz, measured on the blank disk using the Reference Servo for axial tracking, shall not exceed 0,13 μ m (displacement of the objective lens needed to move the focal point of the optical beam onto the recording layer).
+The measuring filter shall be a Butterworth LPF, f_c (-3 dB): 10 kHz, with slope: -80 dB/decade.